GetStream/flutter-samples/README.md

 ## Repo Overview 😎

 This repo contains projects and samples developed by the team and Stream community.
-Projects are broken up into directories under the `packages` folder.
+Projects are broke up into directories under the `packages` folder.

 Each project contains a README with build and execution instructions.